awsdocs/aws-lambda-developer-guide/doc_source/runtimes-extensions-api.md

  }
 ```

 **Duration limit**: The function's [timeout setting](configuration-console.md) limits the duration of the entire `Invoke` phase\.
 For example, if you set the function timeout as 360 seconds, the function and all extensions need to complete within 360 seconds\.
 Note that there is no independent post\-invoke phase\.
-The duration is the sum of all invocation time \(runtime \+ extensions\) and is not calculated until the function and all extensions have finished executing\.
+The duration is the sum of all invocation time \(runtime \+ extensions\) and is not calculated until the function and all extensions have finished running\.

 **Performance impact and extension overhead**: Extensions can impact function performance\.
 As an extension author, you have control over the performance impact of your extension\.
 For example, if your extension performs compute\-intensive operations, the function's duration increases because the extension and the function code share the same CPU resources\.
 In addition, if your extension performs extensive operations after the function invocation completes, the function duration increases because the `Invoke` phase continues until all extensions signal that they are completed\.

+**Note**
+Lambda allocates CPU power in proportion to the function's memory setting\.
+You might see increased execution and initialization duration at lower memory settings because the function and extension processes are competing for the same CPU resources\.
+To reduce the execution and initialization duration, try increasing the memory setting\.

 To help identify the performance impact introduced by extensions on the `Invoke` phase, Lambda outputs the `PostRuntimeExecutionDuration` metric\.
 This metric measures the cumulative time spent between the runtime `Next` API request and the last extension `Next` API request\.
 To measure the increase in memory used, use the `MaxMemoryUsed` metric\.
 For more information about function metrics, see [Working with AWS Lambda function metrics](monitoring-metrics.md)\.